NikolaPantel/NikolaPantel/README.md

 <p align="center">
-I'm Nikola, an AI/ML and Full-Stack Software Engineer based in <b>Belgrade, Serbia</b>.<br><br>
+I'm Nikola, an AI/ML and Full-Stack Software Engineer based in <b>Belgrade, Serbia</b>.<br>

 I build practical machine learning systems and scalable backend services.
-My work usually involves AI-powered applications, data-driven features, and full-stack development.<br><br>
+My work usually involves AI-powered applications, data-driven features, and full-stack development.<br>

 I'm currently open to new opportunities and interesting projects.<br>
 Feel free to reach out if you'd like to collaborate or discuss ideas.